mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/ClientAPITypeScript.md

 #### Return Type (findAll)

-An array of JSON objects representing the records that match the filter.
+An array of JSON objects representing the REST Documents that match the filter.

 #### Reference (findAll)